Sonos One With Built-In Alexa

 Even more casual music listeners know that the size and height of a room can dramatically effect the sound quality of a speaker.
 If you’re an audiophile, you’re most likely more well-versed in this area than others.
 If you’re not aware of how much of a factor the room acoustics play when it comes to getting the most out of your music, don’t worry.

-What the Trueplay software (for iOS users) does, is take out the guesswork and experimentation of speaker positioning for you.
+What the Trueplay software (for iOS users) does, is taking out the guesswork and experimentation of speaker positioning for you.
 To maximize the acoustics of whatever type of room you place your smart speaker, it analyzes every affected aspect and adjusts the sound accordingly.

 This is one reason why the One is a truly smart device.
 (Not to mention the amount of money it costs for soundproofing/acoustic materials otherwise.)